mgill25/mgill25/readme.md

 I currently work at [ClickHouse](https://clickhouse.com).

-Previously, I work at TomTom in Berlin.
+Previously, I worked at TomTom in Berlin.
 I wrote Scala and Python.
 I've also done professional Java, Go, SQL, Python, Lua and JavaScript.

 <!---
 mgill25/mgill25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.